 Apologies were received from Cllrs Bains and Henderson.
 Cllr Broomfield was the Conservative deputy for Cllr Henderson.

 All Members who believe they have a Disclosable Pecuniary Interest in any matter to be considered at the meeting must declare that interest and, having regard to Part 3 Paragraph 1.5 of the County Council's Members’ Code of Conduct, leave the meeting while the matter is discussed, save for exercising any right to speak in accordance with Paragraph 1.6 of the Code.
 Furthermore all Members with a Personal Interest in a matter being considered at the meeting should consider, having regard to Part 5, Paragraph 4 of the Code, whether such interest should be declared, and having regard to Part 5, Paragraph 5 of the Code, consider whether it is appropriate to leave the meeting while the matter is discussed, save for exercising any right to speak in accordance with the Code.

-The minutes of the Culture and Communities Select Committee meeting held on 12 July 2022 were agreed as a correct record.
+The minutes of the previous meeting were reviewed and agreed as a correct record.

 To receive any announcements the Chairman may wish to make.